arianakeith/audio-narrative-2023spring/assets.md

 -background study music (stock-youtube) done

--the sounds of online learning tutorials such as kkan academy (stock)

--conversations with roommates about the exam (record)

--highlighting on paper (record)

 -sounds of making a cup of coffee with a Keurig (record) done

 -my voice saying "its time" (record) done